lwang051/Kungfu-Taxi/README.md

 3. The [class diagram](../master/Diagrams/Class%20Diagram.pdf) shows the design of the classes.
 4. The [state diagram](../master/Diagrams/State%20Diagram.pdf) depicts the states of the game character and the transitions between them.
 This is borrowed from the idea of finite state machine (FSM).
 5. The [flow chart](../master/Diagrams/Flow%20Chart.pdf) charts the selected procedures (four picked).
-6. The [hit area schematic diagram](../master/Diagrams/Hit%20Area%20Schematic%20Diagram.pdf) and the [hit areas of the objects](../master/Diagrams/Hit%20Areas%20of%20the%20objects.pdf) delineate the borders of hit areas for both the character (red) and other objects(green).
+6. The [hit area schematic diagram](../master/Diagrams/Hit%20Area%20Schematic%20Diagram.pdf) and the [hit areas of the objects](../master/Diagrams/Hit%20Areas%20of%20the%20objects.pdf) delineate the hit areas for both the character (red) and other objects(green).